isabella232/devo-ps.github.io/_posts/blog/2013-06-26-goodbye-node-forever-hello-pm2.md

 ### API Health point

-Let's say you want to monitor all the processes managed by PM2, as well as the status of the machine they run on (and making a nice Angular app to consume this API :)
+Let's say you want to monitor all the processes managed by PM2, as well as the status of the machine they run on (and maybe even build a nice Angular app to consume this API...):

     $ pm2 web